SERVICES SBWIS PROVIDES

 Campership fund

-The Campership Fund is established to promote activities that provide independence and socialization in a camp setting, and is available, as funds allow, for our members with Spina Bifida, ages 7 and older, wanting to attend their favorite day or overnight camp.
-Campership funding is $700.00 per calendar year and must be paid directly to the camp.
+The Campership Fund promotes involvement in activities that provide independence and socialization in a camp setting, and is available, as funds allow, for our members with Spina Bifida, ages 7 and older, wanting to attend their favorite day or overnight camp.
+Campership funding is up to $700.00 per calendar year and must be paid directly to the camp.
 It is your responsibility to communicate with the camp to invoice SBWIS, and ensure payment is received by their registration deadline.
-We wish to thank U.S. Venture/Schmidt Family Foundation for a generous grant to support this service.

 Specific to campers wishing to attend something at UW-Whitewater, the steps are a bit different.
 First, complete our request for campership funding.
 When approved for funding, you’ll receive an email that includes an online registration code.
 Enter this code when you complete the UW-Whitewater online registration, $700.00 will show as paid, and you can proceed with completing their process.